 We have also seen an increasing amount of family office clients adopt an impact investing ethos.
 This has seen them invest in infrastructure and ESG funds - there is often a "next gen" involvement in these assets as the consensus is that these will be the more attractive assets of the future (although this is leading to some level of overvaluation as interest in a relatively small universe of stocks increases).

 Download our Guide to Family Offices

 With each family office set up to meet the demands of a specific client family, there is no blueprint for how an effective family office should operate.
 In response to this need for clarity, we have produced A Guide to Family Offices.
-Download it here.
+Download by filling in your details below.

 UBS & Campden Wealth: Global Family Office Report 2019